-Europe was exposed to the contemporary Arab culture during the Crusades and travellers from Europe brought back news of the diverse cultures in distant regions.
+Europe was exposed to the contemporary Arab culture during the Crusades and travelers from Europe brought back news of the diverse cultures in distant regions.

-One of the direct cultural borrowings of this period was the spinning wheel which furnished Europe with the technology to spin greater amount of textile in lesser time.
+One of the direct cultural borrowings of this period was the spinning wheel which furnished Europe with the technology to spin a greater amount of textile in lesser time.
 This coincided with a period when more and more people could afford well-made clothes and consumption of well-manufactured textiles grew rapidly.

-The clothing for women underwent rapid and significant change from the early medieval to high medieval period.
+The clothing for women underwent a rapid and significant change from the early medieval to the high medieval period.
 By the high medieval period, fabrics such as velvet were used in the dresses of women and the overall shape and design of the dresses conformed more to the lines of the body.

 A notable development during the period was the use of elaborate sleeves of the under-tunic.
 In some cases, the sleeves were so wide that the hems touched the floor.

 On top of the shirt, a doublet was typically worn which was made in the style of a buttoned jacket.
-A woollen tunic was then worn on top of the doublet and served as the actual dress.
+A woolen tunic was then worn on top of the doublet and served as the actual dress.

-An armour-coat or jupon, originally a part of battlefield dressing, also became a regular part of European men’s dressing.
+An armor-coat or jupon, originally a part of battlefield dressing, also became a regular part of European men’s dressing.
 It was also during this period that headgear became a popular part of men’s dressing.

 Although the clothing of the commoners in the high medieval period remained fairly simple, it underwent significant changes when compared to the early medieval period.

 In the high medieval period, buttons became a practical part of dresses, serving a role similar to their present use.
 Kerchiefs also became a part of clothing during this period, purportedly being invented by Richard II of England in the late 14th century.